 However, keep your mind curious and critical.
 Start experimenting on your own trying different things.
 If you know that your target audience is attending a conference, propose your manager to go.
 In the same way, if you realize that actually your leads prefer emails over the phone, start using them in your outreach.

 Try everything and for each channel calculate your conversion rate from lead to opportunity.
-Trial and error is the daily bread in business development.
-So just be patient, be mentally ready to some rejections and start doing.
+Trial and error is the daily bread of business development.
+So just be patient, be mentally ready for some rejections, and start doing.

 To make it easier for you to navigate business development, we created The BD School: